 2. Learning a New Language

-Learning a new language is a fun and challenging hobby to take up.
+Learning a new language is a fun, challenging, and overall great indoor hobby to take up.
 Plus, it can open up the door to a range of opportunities abroad.

 Always wanted to order in French at a Paris bakery?
 Or maybe reconnect with family and friends who live abroad?